The three key principles behind creating outstanding job descriptions

 Authentic job descriptions yield authentic applicants

-There’s no question that a job description can be an early, significant differentiator for companies who focus on creating descriptions that are clear, intentional, and inclusive.
+There’s no question that a job description can be an early, significant differentiator for companies that focus on clarity, intentionality, and inclusivity.
 For values-driven companies looking to build teams, it’s an opportunity to attract candidates who want to make an impact, not just a paycheck.